Determining the Value of Public Transit Service

 Specific efficiency benefits and how they can be measured are discussed below.

 Shifting travel from automobile to transit Vehicle Cost savings to consumers.
-The magnitude of these savings depends on several factors, including the type of mileage reduced and whether vehicle ownership declines (“Vehicle Costs,” Litman, 2003).
+The magnitude of these savings depends on several factors, including the type of mileage reduced and whether vehicle ownership declines (“Vehicle Costs,” Litman 2009).

 At a minimum, shifting from driving to transit saves fuel and oil, which typically total about 10¢ per vehicle-mile reduced.
 In addition, depreciation, insurance and residential parking are partly variable, since increased driving increases the frequency of vehicle repairs and replacement, reduces vehicle resale value, and increases the risks of crashes, traffic and parking citations.
 These additional mileage-related costs typically average 10-15¢ per mile, so cost savings total 20-25¢ per mile reduced.
 Savings may be greater under congested conditions, or where transit users avoid parking fees or road tolls.

 Consumers save more if transit allows vehicle ownership reductions.
 For example, if improved transit services allow 10% of users to reduce their household vehicle ownership (e.g., from two vehicles to one), the savings average $300 annually per user (assuming a second car has $3,000 annual ownership costs), or 6¢ per transit travel passenger-mile (assuming 20 miles of transit travel a day, 250 days per year) in addition to vehicle operating cost savings.
 Reduced vehicle ownership can reduce residential parking costs.
 Cumulative savings can be large.
-McCann (2000) found that households in communities with good transit use save an average of about $3,000 annually on transportation costs.
 Litman (2004) found annual transportation cost savings of about $1,300 per household in cities with well-established rail transit systems compared with cities that lack rail.

 Category |